-Budgeted cost: £ 40,000
+Budgeted cost: £65,994

-Activity Evidence that supports this approach Challenge number(s) addressed Social and Emotional "On average, SEL interventions have an 4 Learning delivered by identifiable and valuable impact on school Emotional Well- attitudes to learning and social being teacher Ruth relationships in school.
-They also have Cumberland an average overall impact of + 4 months' additional progress on CPD support from Emotional well-being attainment."
-(EEFT) teacher to enable staff to deliver own SEL in class Internal monitoring supports this.
+Activity Evidence that supports this approach Challenge number(s) addressed Social and Emotional "On average, SEL interventions have an 4 Learning support identifiable and valuable impact on attitudes delivered by school to learning and social relationships in Emotional Well-being school.
+They also have an average overall teacher Ruth impact of + 4 months' additional progress Cumberland on attainment."
+(EEFT) CPD support from Social and emotional learning EEF Emotional well-being (educationendowmentfoundation.org.uk) teacher to enable staff to deliver own SEL in class Internal monitoring supports this.
 All of our children, regardless of their challenges, access within class provision.

-TA support in class "Meet and Greet" is an essential part of each class.
-Bespoke emotional well-being support is provided throughout the day.
-Bagel provided for breakfast if needed.
-Evidence from EEFT shows that effective SEL support must be embedded into routine educational practice and robustly supported by all staff.
-"In England 2.7 million (74%) disadvantaged children and young people could be missing out on breakfast."
-(Source: Leeds City Council Well-being Report Monday, 27/06/2022) 4 Danada Nurtura Bespoke Nurture provision (NEST) to provide SEL Our bespoke provision includes: Triage from staff when a child is in immediate need Rapid intervention for individual children responding to their immediate need Music Group Art Group Lifeskills Forest School "Social and emotional learning (SEL) interventions seek to improve pupils' decision-making skills, interaction with others and their self-management of emotions, rather than focusing directly on the academic or cognitive elements of learning.
-Being able to effectively manage emotions will be beneficial to children even if it does not translate to reading and maths support. " The bespoke nurture provision seeks to provide this.
-We are very mindful of the fact that there is low security in this provision and carefully track the engagement with learning and negative incidents as a way of monitoring the effectiveness of this provision.
-1,4,5,6 Attendance support Embedding good practice from DFE's Improving School Attendance 6 Contingency Historically, we know we need money to have a small amount of money to support Pupil Premium children with on-going needs Eg trips; uniform; music tuition All
+INSET Day training for Tas: Emotion Coaching - Ruth Cumberland Attachment Training - Juliet Clarke Daily bagel/toast provided "In England 2.7 million (74%) disadvantaged children and young people could be missing out on breakfast."
+(Source: Leeds City Council Well-being Report Monday, 27/06/2022) 4 We provide a daily bagel/toast for all children to ensure children do not start the day hungry Bespoke Nurture provision (NEST) to Evidence from EEFT concludes: 1,4,5,6 provide SEL for a small "Social and emotional learning (SEL) number of children interventions seek to improve pupils' Trainiber of Gillaren decision-making skills, interaction with

+unable to access others and their self-management of

+mainstream provision emotions, rather than focusing directly on

+Forget Cohool provision the academic or cognitive elements of

+Forest School provision learning.
+Being able to effectively manage

+emotions will be beneficial to children even

+if it does not translate to reading and maths

+support. "

+Social and emotional learning EEF

+(educationendowmentfoundation.org.uk)

+1000000000000000000000000000000000000

+The bespoke nurture provision seeks to

+provide this.
+We are very mindful of the

+fact that there is low security in this provision and carefully track the

+engagement with learning and negative

+incidents as a way of monitoring the

+effectiveness of this provision.

+Attendance support Embedding good practice from DFE's 6

+Improving School Attendance

+There is a triangulated approach across

+school and the Trust to support

+attendance.

+Contingency Historically, we know we need money to All

+Contingency have a small amount of money to support All

+Pupil Premium children with on-going needs

+Eg trips; uniform; music tuition

+3 · 1 · 3 ·

-Total budgeted cost: £150,000
+Total budgeted cost: £145,994